 #20 Luna Italian Cuisine

-Sit outside and enjoy a slice of pizza at Luna Italian Cusine in Downtown Stuart.
+Sit outside and enjoy a slice of pizza at Luna Italian Cuisine in Downtown Stuart.

 #21 The Stuart Boathouse

-The colorful Stuart Boathouse makes a great backdrop for your Stuart Instagram photo.
+The colorful Stuart Boathouse makes a backdrop for your Stuart Instagram photo.

 #22 Port Salerno & The Manatee Pocket

-Port Salerno on Florida’s East Coast in Martin County is a sheltered branch of the St. Lucie River known as the Manatee Pocket.
-It is a picturesque bay that includes restaurants, bait shops, marinas, and a bustling art center.
+Port Salerno on the East Coast in Martin County is a sheltered branch of the St. Lucie River known as the Manatee Pocket.
+It is a picturesque bay with restaurants, bait shops, marinas, and a bustling art center.

 #24 Coffee Bar, Blue Door

-Coffee Bar, Blue Door is a fun, eclectic coffee/beer/wine bar in a beautiful courtyard in downtown Stuart, Florida.
-They offer specialty coffee brews, espresso, mochas, lattes, and cappuccinos.
-The blue door is a popular Instagram location.
+Coffee Bar, Blue Door is a fun, eclectic coffee/beer/wine bar in a beautiful courtyard setting.
+Order a specialty coffee brew, espresso, mochas, lattes, or a cappuccino.
+Sit outside under the stars to enjoy your brew.
+The Blue Door is a popular Instagram location.

 #25 The Stuart Sailfish Fountain

-The 19-foot bronze sculpture in the middle of “Sailfish Circle” is a symbol of Stuart, Florida.
+The 19-foot bronze sculpture in the middle of “Sailfish Circle” represents Stuart, Florida.
 Why a sailfish?
 Offshore of Stuart and the Treasure Coast is known worldwide as the “Sailfish Capital of the World.”
 This monument by wildlife artist Geoffrey Smith is located at the roundabout circle of SW Joan Jefferson Way.

-These are my pics for the 25 of the Best Photo Spots in Stuart, Florida.
-OK, now it’s your turn.
+These are my pics for the 25 Best Photo Spots in Stuart, Florida, but what are yours?
 I know I must have missed something.
 Do you know of more spots that deserve to be on this list of prettiest places in Stuart?
 Let me know in the comments below!